Close

 What is the weather like in Ireland in September?
 Read More

-September is often considered to be a mild month – possibly the most mild of all autumn and winter months.
+September is often considered to be a mild month, possibly the mildest of all autumn and winter months.
 Daytime temperatures generally range between 11-18°C (51-64), with a mean of 14°C (57).
 September has one of the lowest precipitation levels with a mean of 45-50mm.
 The days are still relatively long, with an average of 12:30 of daylight.
 Photographers will love the Golden Hour during the beautiful September sunsets.

 *Info based on Shannon Airport on the west coast of Ireland.